 via MS Teams to discuss and expand upon that week's

 assigned readings and engage in classroom activities to deepen your

 understanding of them.

-The content of most sessions is based on your responses to questionnaires on
+The content of some sessions is based on student responses to questionnaires on

-the readings; don't rely on lectures to cover the basics,
+the readings; don't rely on lectures and videos to cover the basics,

-and do allow enough time to read each paper or extract more than once.
+and do allow enough time to read each item more than once.

-Read the syllabus for further information, including the grading scheme;
+Read the syllabus (when it is available) for further information, including